kewlfft/opennic-up/README.md

 # opennic-up

-**OpenNIC auto dns updater using Network Manager**
+**OpenNIC auto DNS updater using Network Manager**

 ## Syntax

 `# opennic-up`

-Replaces the Network Manager's DNS servers with the 3 most responsive [OpenNIC][0] dns servers for your location. `resolv.conf` is also updated for immediate implementation of the new dns entries.
+Replaces the Network Manager's DNS servers with the 3 most responsive [OpenNIC][0] DNS servers for your location. `resolv.conf` is also updated for immediate implementation of the new DNS entries.

 ## Configuration